 Can I come for only 1 week?

 The high-school camp runs for 4 weeks every summer in 2 sessions.
 Each session concludes with student recitals and an awards ceremony before the Saturday afternoon concert of week 2 and week 4.
 For this reason we recommend that students consider registering for a 2-week session.
-There is a significant number of campers who can only come for 1 week, and this is not a problem.
-Major ensembles start with new seating, and new music every Monday, and perform this music in the Saturday afternoon concert, before beginning with new music the following week.
+There is a number of campers who can only come for 1 week, and this is not a problem.
+Major ensembles start with new seating, and new music every Monday, and perform the music learned that week in the Saturday afternoon concert.
 For every week that the camper is there, they will also receive 2 private lessons in their area of major study.